Hey strangers! Long time no see! Hmm…I feel like this is how every post starts out these days.

 We knew we would tackle the front landscaping at some point but just weren’t sure when.
 When I noticed a 50% off sale at The Home Depot and some major markdowns on evergreens, I knew the time was right.
 I wanted some sort of evergreen in front of the house that would look good all year round and also wanted something tall to cover up the utilities that are unfortunately on the front of the house.

 We ended up choosing a couple tall arborvitae trees to flank the sides (and eventually hide those ugly utilities) and a couple small boxwoods on either side of the door.
+We hired Tree surgeon newcastle to plant the new trees for us.
 For a little pop of color, we planted some Russian Sage underneath the windows on the far side of the house.
 We started small to save on cost and allow things to fill in over time but I’m really excited about how things are looking.

 Before I let you see where we are now, let me remind you where we started a year ago…